Aiven-Open/klaw-docs/docs/docs/concepts/promotion.rst

 - By maintaining a history of applied changes, easy track back on the evolution of a configuration.

-Promotion of resources are administered by the resource owners, each team has the ability to promote a topic, schema or connector from one environment to the next.
+The resource owners administer promotion of resources, and each team can promote a topic, schema or connector from one environment to the next.

 Configure environment promotion
 -------------------------------